-Plants may be very helpful allies to us in ceremony and in life when we are having difficulty collecting or focusing our physical, mental, and/or spiritual energy.
+Plants may be very helpful allies to us in ceremonies and life when we have difficulty collecting or focusing our physical, mental, and/or spiritual energy.
 Of course, they are even more helpful to us when we have carefully and consistently prepared our auric field!

 The ritual space is like the alchemical alembic, which holds the dreamy fluid of our intention.
-You must take care to provide a solid, sturdy container for your prayer or magical working, lest it spill everywhere and accomplish nothing!
+You must take care to provide a solid, sturdy container for your prayer or magical working, lest it spills everywhere and accomplish nothing!
 Tend to your aura as a matter of daily life— not just in your magical and spiritual practice.
-Find plants that help you feel like the best version of you!
-For any desire you have, there is a friend in the plant kingdom who can help you on your journey toward it!
+Find plants that help you feel like the best version of yourself!
+There is a friend in the plant kingdom who can help you on your journey toward it for any desire you have!

 As the magician, Lon Milo Duquette said, “Magic is indeed all in your head… but your head is a hell of a lot bigger than you think it is!”